jeria93/scrum-guide/README.md

 ---
 ## About The Project
 This repository documents my personal learning journey in Scrum.
 It includes:
-- A structured breakdown of Scrum methodology
+- A somewhat structured breakdown of Scrum methodology
 - Practical examples of backlog refinement and sprint execution
 - Personal reflections on working with Scrum and agile development
 ---
 ## Scrum Overview
+### What is Scrum?
+### What is a Scrum Sprint?
 ---
 ## Scrum Process
 ---